harrisrhm/zd_app/README.md

 The app is really simple: my company needs a quick ticket viewer, but I need to retrieve all of the tickets from my account via API.
 It'll connect to the Zendesk API, request all the tickets for my account, diplay and paginate them in `list`, and `show` individual ticket details.

+For better ilustration purposes, please have the Zendesk Ticket Viewer.pdf opened to see screenshots for terminal user interface and flows.

 ## Specs